extraes/BW-Chaos/README.md

      - As of writing, I'm working on per-effect syncing.
 If you think an effect could be synced but isn't, or should be synced differently, please tell me your ideas!
 (SpawnDogAds cannot be synced, it gets dog pics from a website, so I can't do much about that)

+     - There are some effects which cannot be synced, or would take too much effort to sync.
+(Like SpawnDogAds.
+I could take the texture and send the entire thing over Entanglement, but that seems a touch too tedious for me, especially given the 1250 byte packet size limit)

 - The remote voting process doesn't work!

   - Yeah.
 Enable it in preferences.